Craven Park, Hull: Naming rights

 In 2011, local data communications company MS3 announced it had secured a five-year deal for the naming rights of Craven Park, the first such deal in the club's history.
 Fans of Hull Kingston Rovers voted on adopting either the name MS3 Craven Park or MS3 Stadium, with the vote resulting in the stadium being renamed MS3 Craven Park.

 On 25 January 2014, Hull Kingston Rovers announced that it had secured a new stadium naming rights partnership with local communications provider, KC.
-Under a five-year agreement, Craven Park was renamed the KC Lightstream Stadium (following re-branding, it became the KCOM Lightstream Stadium), not to be confused with the KCOM Stadium in the west of the city.
+Under a five-year agreement, Craven Park was renamed the KC Lightstream Stadium (following rebranding, it became the KCOM Lightstream Stadium), not to be confused with the KCOM Stadium in the west of the city.
 On 3 February 2017, it was renamed again, and was then known as KCOM Craven Park.

-On 21 August 2019, Hull Kingston Rovers announced a new partnership with Hull College, which would see the stadium renamed to Hull College Craven Park Stadium.
-This partnership also helped provide new training opportunities for academy players, as well as providing Hull Kingston Rovers players to pursue degrees at the college.
+On 21 August 2019, Hull Kingston Rovers announced a new partnership with Hull College, which saw the stadium renamed to Hull College Craven Park Stadium.
+This partnership also helped provide new training opportunities for academy players, as well as allowing Hull Kingston Rovers players to pursue degrees at the college.

 On 18 January 2022, Hull Kingston Rovers announced a new name for Craven Park after confirming a two-year partnership with the Sewell Group.
-The deal would see the stadium be renamed to Sewell Group Craven Park.
+The deal saw the stadium renamed to Sewell Group Craven Park.